bitcoin-computer/monorepo/packages/docs/Examples/swap.md

 ## Swap using a Constructor

 The simplest way to build a swap is to use a class whose constructor exchanges the owners of it's arguments.
+This method preserves ordinal ranges, so it is safe to use this smart objects that contain ordinals.

-### Smart Contract
+### Smart Contracts

 ```ts
 export class Swap extends Contract {